jgressmann/Weather/Readme.md

 should get you set up.

 ### Building the device software

 Get the sources, then run `cmake` on `src/avr/weatherbug` to configure the build environment.
-Then run `make` (or whatever tool the cmake generated build instructions for) to build the firmware.
+Next, run `make` (or whatever tool the cmake generated build instructions for) to build the firmware.
 Once the firmware image has been built, you can upload it to the device using `make flash_1.2` (assuming you use an usbasp compatible AVR programmer).
 Otherwise you will need to call `avrdude` with the right parameters for your device.

 ### Building the RPI software